 Legal translations with professional knowledge and practical experience

-Unlike most traditional translation agencies, at Lingua Jura your legal documents are entrusted exclusively to lawyers/translators who have received thorough language training, most of whom also have several years of experience at the bar (in renowned law firms) or in the notarial profession.
+Unlike most traditional translation firms, at Lingua Jura your legal documents are entrusted exclusively to lawyers/translators who have received thorough language training, most of whom also have several years of experience at the bar (in renowned law firms) or in the notarial profession.
 Thanks to this practical experience in and outside the courts, our lawyers and translators are able to interpret the complex style of legal texts and translate them in the desired language according to legally correct criteria.

 All translations are made by lawyers/translators who are familiar with the subject matter (but without such translation work implying any legal advice) and checked by a native speaker.
 We are happy to take into account any preferences you have for specific terminology.
 If certain terms do not need to be translated or if you use specific translations for certain terms, you can let us know in advance.
 If the texts contain specific abbreviations, you are kindly requested to communicate their meaning.
 We would also like to receive any reference documents to support the legal translation work.

 Review or proofreading of (translated) legal texts

 Lingua Jura also handles reviewing or proofreading of your (translated) legal texts (but without such revision or proofreading work implying any legal advice).
 We carefully read and correct all your translated legal documents using the appropriate specialist lexicon and legal terminology.

 Sworn and legalised translations